Robert K. Abbett: Biography

 Abbett was a graduate of both the University of Missouri and Purdue University.
 In 1953, Abbett moved to rural Connecticut where he built a house on an old farm (namely, Oakdale Farm).
-There, Abbett was inspired by the untouched wilderness and forests, and began painting what he has become famous for today: animals and countrylife.
+There, Abbett was inspired by the untouched wilderness and forests, and began painting what he has become famous for today: animals and country life.

 He died on June 20, 2015, at the age of 89 at his home in Bridgewater, Connecticut.

 Book covers illustrations

 Robert K. Abbett was an illustrator for Ballantine Books, Pyramid Books and Ace Books, as well as gold medal, Avon, Permabook, and Pocket Books.
 He illustrated Edgar Rice Burroughs' books, including the Tarzan series, Barsoom series, and Pellucidar series.